spwhitton/pandoc-citeproc-preamble/README.md

 compiled to: it should not be necessary to include in one's input file, for example, LaTeX code to format the bibliography.

-When compiling to PDF (which is probably the most common case for users of pandoc-citeproc), formatting code is usually required to have the entries of pandoc-citeproc's bibliography line up with each other;
-by default, all entries except the first will be indented.
+When compiling to PDF (which is probably the most common case for users of Pandoc's citeproc filter), formatting code is usually required to have the entries of Pandoc's bibliography line up with each other; by default, all entries except the first will be indented.
 Another common customisation is to set up a [hanging indent][] for bibliography entries.

-Since pandoc-citeproc doesn't provide any facility to add formatting control code to its output, pandoc-citeproc-preamble is necessary to avoid the user being forced to add their control code to the end of their input files, thereby losing the input file's agnosticity with regard to output format.
+Since Pandoc's citeproc filter doesn't provide any facility to add formatting control code to its output, pandoc-citeproc-preamble is necessary to avoid the user being forced to add their control code to the end of their input files, thereby losing the input file's agnosticity with regard to output format.

 [hanging indent]: http://www.computerhope.com/jargon/h/hanginde.htm "description of hanging indent"